In order to slow the spread of COVID-19 (Coronavirus) visitor limits have been put in place, please see our visitor information for more details.

-Modbury Hospital has undergone many developments over the years and is currently undergoing a $98 million redevelopment.
+Modbury Hospital has undergone many developments over the years and is in the final stages of a $98 million redevelopment.

 New carparking arrangements for Modbury Hospital

-As from 31 March 2021 the re-instated High Dependency Unit, new front entrance and kiosk at Modbury Hospital will be open.
+In early 2021 the re-instated High Dependency Unit, new front entrance and kiosk at Modbury Hospital have opened.